operator-framework/josdk-webhooks/README.md

 ### Conversion Hooks

-Conversion hooks follows the same patter described in [Kuberbuilder](https://book.kubebuilder.io/multiversion-tutorial/conversion-concepts.html), thus a custom resource version is first converted from actual version to a hub, and as next step from the hub to the target resource version.
+Conversion hooks follows the same patter described in [Kuberbuilder](https://book.kubebuilder.io/multiversion-tutorial/conversion-concepts.html), thus first converts the custom resource from actual version to a hub, and as next step from the hub to the target resource version.

 To create the controller
 register [mappers](https://github.com/java-operator-sdk/admission-controller-framework/blob/main/core/src/main/java/io/javaoperatorsdk/webhook/conversion/Mapper.java)